allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 ## Why server-driven UI?

 The idea behind MBox was to make mobile development faster without compromising the app quality.
-Implementing the feature twice for Android and iOS takes a lot of time and requires two people with unique skill sets (knowledge of Android and iOS frameworks).
+Implementing a feature twice for Android and iOS takes a lot of time and requires two people with unique skill sets (knowledge of Android and iOS frameworks).
 There is also the risk that both apps will not behave consistently because each person may interpret the requirements slightly differently.

-Using server-driven UI solves that problem because each business feature is implemented only once on the backend service.
+Using server-driven UI solves that problem because each business feature is implemented only once on the backend.
 That gives us consistency out of the box and shortens the time needed to implement the feature.
 Also, developers don’t need to know mobile frameworks to develop for mobile anymore.

 Another advantage of server-driven UI is that it allows releasing features independently from the release train.
 We can deploy changes multiple times a day and when something goes wrong — roll back to the previous version immediately.